 She was captured by Christ.
 She was not her own.
 She was supremely mastered, not by any ordinary man, but by the King of the universe.
 He had told her,

 Whether it was the spears of the Ecuadorian jungle or the standards of American glamor, she would not be cowed.
 “Do not fear anything that is frightening.”
-That is the mark of a daughter of Abraham.
+That is the mark of a daughter of Sarah.
 And in our culture one of the most frightening things women face is not having the right figure, the right hair, the right clothes — or the right teeth.
 Elisabeth Elliot was free from that bondage.